Company’s online banking security

 What is Transport Layer Security (TLS)?

 TLS is a data security protocol that ensures the protection and integrity of data between two communicating applications.
-It is widely used in web browsers and other applications requiring secure transfer of data over the network.
+It is widely used in web browsers and other applications requiring secure transfer of data over a computer network.

 Several old cipher suites is not supported.

 TLS uses so-called cipher suites to encrypt and decrypt transmitted data.
 A cipher suite is a set of algorithms that help to secure network connections that rely on TLS.